MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-attachmentmanager.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure the logic that Windows uses to determine the risk for file attachments.

 Preferring the file handler instructs Windows to use the file handler data over the file type data.
 For example, trust notepad.exe, but don't trust .txt files.